9 Best Renters Insurance Companies in New Jersey of 2026

 Lemonade offers a range of plans to accommodate the needs and budgets of its customers.
 For only $5 per month, you can get started with just the basics; however, if your desired features include more than what's provided in this package, then an additional fee may apply based on how much time/money they would like their account set at different price points (e.g., monthly or annually).

-The cost of renters insurance varies depending on where you live, the condition your building is in, and what kind of coverage you need.
+Renters insurance costs vary depending on where you live, your building's condition, and what kind of coverage you need.

 Lemonade Renters Insurance Discounts